bambora-na/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ### Making a request

-The major differences between a passthrough transaction request and a regular Apple Pay transaction request are that the "passthrough" field must be included and set to true, the "apple_pay_merchant_id" field must be omitted, and the payment token must be decrypted before being base64-encoded and passed.
+The major differences between a passthrough transaction request and a regular Apple Pay transaction request are that the "passthrough" field must be included and set to true, the "apple_pay_merchant_id" field can be omitted, and the payment token must be decrypted before being base64-encoded and passed.
 Other than that, a passthrough request will function the same as a regular Apple Pay request, formatting the data in JSON and calling https://api.na.bambora.com/v1/payments/.

 ```shell
   curl https://api.na.bambora.com/v1/payments \